Collaborative Center Programs

 Rutgers Bonner Leaders

-Rutgers Bonner Leaders at Rutgers–New Brunswick are part of the national Bonner Foundation Network of college students who are committed to community service and social justice.
-At Rutgers, Bonner Leaders are involved in every major New Brunswick community event as they learn to serve within an orientation to social change.
+Rutgers Bonner Leaders at Rutgers - New Brunswick are part of the national Bonner Foundation Network of college students who are committed to community engagement and aiding in finding solutions to societal issues.
+At Rutgers, Bonner Leaders are involved in every major community (New Brunswick and Piscataway) event as they learn to serve with an orientation to eliciting societal transformation.

 What do Rutgers Bonner Leaders do?